Healthy Built Environment

 • encourage a built environment that includes access to and availability of healthy and safe food

-• support for affordable, accessible, and good quality housing for all that is free of hazards and enables people to engage in activities of daily living
+• support for affordable, accessible, and good quality housing for all that is free of hazards and enables people to engage in activities of daily living.

-Contact Health Protection Environmental Services Locations for:
+Contact Environmental Public Health Locations for:

 News & Events